datatrail-jhu/05_R/manuscript/04_basic_commands.md

 names(prize_money) <- c("first", "second", "third")
 ```

-Later in our work, if we want to remind ourselves of the labels, we can use the `names` function by itself.
+Later in our work, if we want to remind ourselves of the labels, we can use the `names` function by itself, which will print the names for the object.

 ```text
 > names(prize_money)